 Don’t be judgmental–be self kind and patient.
 When you hear the negative self talk, take a breath and a break.
 Give yourself credit for the human being you have become.
 To learn about every facet from the narcissistic personality, visit my website:thenarcissistinyourlife.com

-Linda Martinez-Lewi, Ph.D.
+Linda Martinez-Lewi, Ph.D

-Telephone Consultation: International
+Telephone Consultation: United States and International

-Book: Freeing Yourself from the Narcissist in Your Life
+Book: Freeing Yourself from the Narcissist in Your Life.